 - Subscribers.
 Eligibility is based on the group's determination that employees meet basic service and hourly requirements.
-In addition, eligibility may be based on employment agreements with specified employees where coverage may be offered by applying alternative service and/or hourly requirements.
-In addition, the employee's regular place of employment and usual residence is not in the State of California. - 2.
+In addition, eligibility may be based on employment agreements with specified employees where coverage may be offered by applying alternative service and/or hourly requirements. - 2.
 Dependents.
 The following are eligible to enroll as dependents: (a) Either the subscriber's spouse or domestic partner; and (b) A child.